devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 1. A single X-Plane *Dataref*
 2. A *formula* that combines both dataref values and/or button internal state values

+There should never be both a single dataref and a formula.
+It is either one or the other.
+In case both are defined, the formula takes precedence.

-If no attribute determine the value of a button, it will return its internal state.
+If no `dataref`  for `formula` attribute determine the value of a button, it will return all values of its internal state in a dictionary of values.

 ## X-Plane Dataref